 1. There’s lots to do in Philadelphia.

-Philly is never boring.
+The last thing anybody would call Philly is boring.
 There are lots of things to see and do, which is why it attracts millions of tourists each year.
 But luckily, since you’re moving there, you’ll get to explore it at your leisure.
-Philly is known for its numerous museums, plentiful outdoor sculptures and murals.
-Then there are the countless world-class entertainment options, parks, plays, restaurants and bars!

 2. Philly has free stuff.

-You may not feel like spending up large after your big move, especially if you’re still getting organized.
+You may not feel like spending much after your big move, especially if you’re still getting organized.
 But if you feel like getting out and about for a breather, it’s good to know that Philly has lots of free activities you can enjoy.

 Check out the following five free activities for starters: